Kenmure Street protests

 On the morning of 13 May 2021, two Sikh men of Indian origin living on Kenmure Street in the Pollokshields area of Glasgow were taken from their home and detained by the Home Office in a van on the street for alleged immigration violations.
 In response, neighbours and advocates organized a sit-in protest and surrounded the van for eight hours, during which time Police Scotland became involved, until they were released.
-Immigration advocates criticized the detainment of long-term residents in the community.
+Immigration advocates criticised the detainment of long-term residents in the community.
 In addition, the timing of the raid came under scrutiny as it was conducted on the dawn of Eid in a diverse neighborhood with a high concentration of Muslim residents and during the transition of government following the 2021 Scottish Parliament election.
 The protests also led to a broader debate over whether Scotland should be subject to the United Kingdom's immigration policies, particularly the Home Office hostile environment policy, and statements in support of Scottish independence.

 Background

-Significant tension has existed between Scotland and the government of the United Kingdom on several issues, including immigration.
-For example, "dawn raids" have been a controversial practice of the Home Office for many Glaswegians, who live in the only "dispersal city" in Scotland for asylum seekers, and in 2005, the Glasgow Girls were formed to fight the use of dawn raids.
+Some claim that there is a tension between the Scottish government and the Home Office regarding "dawn raids".
+Glasgow is the only "dispersal city" in Scotland for asylum seekers, and in 2005, the Glasgow Girls formed their group to campaign against dawn raids.
 Starting in the 2010s, the Home Office hostile environment policy has created further tension, with the Scottish National Party, the ruling party of the devolved Scottish Parliament since 2007, proposing that immigration to the country should be another power devolved to Scottish authorities.